Join me on my journey.

 As a visionary and someone who likes to try new things this part is super exciting.
 It's a combination of proven things that have worked for me over the years but overall still a new concept and an experiment.

-Build: Shimano Di2 GRX/XTR, dropbar
+Controls: Shimano Di2 GRX/XTR, carbon PRO dropbar

-Wheels: TBD (No dynamo hub)
+Wheels: Carbon Bontrager Kovee 29" (No dynamo hub)

 Luggage: Tailfin